-License plates reported stolen and other reports - Albert Lea Tribune
+Man goes into ER with gunshot wound and other reports - Albert Lea Tribune

+The Freeborn County Sheriff’s Office responded to a report of a man who had gone into the emergency room at Mayo Clinic Health System in Albert Lea with a gunshot wound at 9:57 p.m.
+Tuesday.

+According to Sheriff Kurt Freitag, the man was reportedly petting his dog and then felt pain at 10373 625th Ave. in Emmons.
+He was possibly struck by a stray bullet, but the case remains under investigation.

-License plates reported stolen and other reports
+License plates reported stolen

 Deputies received a report at 1:15 p.m.
 Tuesday of stolen license plates at 76128 270th St., Clarks Grove.